Anh-KNguyen/Advance-Python/README.md

 Functional Programming - Annonymous Functions

     Mutating variables is not allowed.
 Function doesn't store or modify any variable.
 It only takes inputs and returns outputs.

     Allows you to pass in the same thing and get the same answer rather than an addition to the original answer.

+Callbacks

+    Callback function will execute once/if the first function completes.

 sort() and sorted()